gogoi23/Diagnostic_Screener/readme.md

 Demo Video Link: https://youtu.be/b1QbsA2vVyM

 Link: http://18.188.14.253:3000/

-    This link may not work.
-I have to refresh the server once in a while.
-If you want to acess the website and it does not work please contact me and I will refresh the server.
+    This link should be functional now.
+Please contact me if it does not work.

 Instrucions:
     If you want to run it locally follow these instructions